Please note that some times given are approximations determined by the sequence of events for that day as noted in relevant sources.

 1666 Monday 3rd September 6 am

 The fire continued to spread due to hot dry and windy weather conditions.
-Many people packed their goods onto boats on the River Thames.
+Many more people had packed their goods onto boats on the River Thames, while others fled the city.
+The roads were closed to incoming traffic to make it easier for people to escape.
 The General Letter Office in Threadneedle Street burned down destroying correspondence that was waiting for delivery.

 1666 Monday 3rd September 9 am